 Let’s face it, ladies: the back of your underwear drawer is most likely a graveyard of bras you don’t wear anymore or that never fit right in the first place.
 By contrast, second-hand clothing is a profitable market in many countries around the world.
 Bras are sought after items.
 Some of the girls in our program are making 5x the minimum wage in their community by selling bras!
 And even better, bras provide an opportunity for these women to work with other women, since they have a history of being abused and used by men.

 In February 2012, we were featured in a 3-part series of stories by CNN’s Freedom Project.
 The response was amazing, with an outpouring of support from all over the world!
 As a result, we shipped 32,000 bras to Mozambique in July 2012.
 Since the bras arrived, we’re happy to report that we’ve been able to replicate the results of our successful pilot program and add more women to our program there, for a current total of 24.
 In fact, we recently shipped a container with 130,000 more bras.
 The women sell between 100-500 bras each per month.

 CNN aired a 30-minute follow-up documentary on Free The Girls on February 15, 2013 (watch online here).
 The media exposure has introduced us to new partners, and we recently launched 3 new programs with after-care providers in Uganda and El Salvador–increasing the total number of women we serve to 58.
-We are currently exploring launching additional pilot programs in Lesotho and Mexico.
+We are currently exploring launching additional pilot programs in other parts of Africa and Central America.